Vidyasagar883/SQL_Retail_Sales_Project/README.md

 **Level**: Beginner
 **Database**: `Sql_Project_P1`

-This project shows SQL skills by setting up a retail sales database, exploring the data, cleaning it, and answering business questions with queries.
+This project shows SQLand Power BI skills by setting up a retail sales database, exploring the data, cleaning it, and answering business questions with queries.

 ## Objectives